ickoxii/ickoxii/README.md

 * [Clash of Clans Info Scraper](https://github.com/ickoxii/coc-info-scraper): A tool that interacts with the Clash of Clans API to scrape game data.
 I wrote this project to sharpen my Java skills and as an introduction to API communication.
 * [nsh](https://github.com/ickoxii/nsh): A lightweight shell written in C to improve my C programming skills.
-* [Lox Interpreter](https://github.com/ickoxii/loxinterpreter): An interpreter written in Java utilizing a recursive descent parser for the Lox programming language.
+* [Lox Interpreter](https://github.com/ickoxii/loxinterpreter): A tree-walk interpreter written in Java for the Lox programming language.
 I followed Robert Nystroms book [Crafting Interpreters](https://www.craftinginterpreters.com/contents.html) to further understand how interpreters work behind the scenes.
 * Check out my [dotfiles here!](https://github.com/ickoxii/.dotfiles)

 ### :page_with_curl: Always Learning